Skip to main content

 What each role can do

-Only the account owner can invite, remove, or change the role of a team member, and only the owner manages billing.
+Only the Owner can invite, remove, or change a member’s role.

 Per-project access

-Beyond the role, each member has a list of projects they can see.
-A FULL member with two projects in their list cannot see your other projects at all — they don’t appear in the dashboard.
-This lets you share specific work with contractors, agencies, or QA teams without exposing your entire portfolio.
+Each member has a list of projects they can see.
+Projects outside that list don’t appear in their dashboard.
+Use this to share specific work with contractors, agencies, or QA teams without exposing your full portfolio.

 Invite a team member